Dr Romanie Dekker is a psychiatrist who works in Oxfordshire with people with intellectual disabilities.

 As an advocate in person centred planning, she is driven to ensure that the person is at the centre of their care, and in making reasonable adjustments to support inclusion.
 In the past, she has been involved in setting up new social care services, working closely with individuals, their circles of support and stakeholders across the wider system.
 Nic has also been a domiciliary care CQC registered manager and a team manager for specialist health learning disability community teams.

 Nic has previous experience working for a business psychology consultancy, where the focus has been on playing to people’s strengths and in bringing the best out of people in the workplace.
 She is also a qualified psychotherapeutic counsellor.

-Nic currently works as a Service Change Manager within the Oxford Health Learning Disabilities Transformation Team, and is involved in a variety of projects with service improvement and development very much at their heart.
+Nic currently works as a service change manager within the Oxford Health Learning Disabilities Transformation Team, and is involved in a variety of projects with service improvement and development very much at the heart.

 In her spare time, she loves to travel and spend quality time with family and friends.

 Stephen has recently joined Oxford Health NHS Foundation Trust after twenty years in the Royal Air Force.
 During his service, he has worked in various medical roles both in the UK and on operations.
 He is an emergency care nurse and specialised in battlefield casualty evacuation (leading teams in delivering advanced trauma in austere environments).